Other nations have reopened theaters — why not us? With ‘The Comeback Project,’ two stage directors scour the globe for answers.

 “What has made the pandemic response difficult for our country specifically is that everything is so individualized, state-specific, city-specific,” said Aparicio, a director based in New York who staged “In The Heights” online last year and wrote the musical “Pedro Pan.”
 “And it’s the same way with theaters.
 Everything is very localized.”

 The women worked together on a staging of “Evita” for New York City Center in 2019 that sent them on a research trip to Argentina.
 And while Aparicio has remained in New York during the pandemic, directing digital productions, Cannold traveled on another theater research project to Seoul and London for extended periods beginning last summer.
-It was their overseas experiences that convinced them they could help fill the knowledge gap for their field.
+It was their overseas experiences that convinced them that they could help fill the knowledge gap for their field.
 The project also is reflective of how younger theater artists are taking the initiative — like the actors who have created the Be an #ArtsHero arts worker aid movement — during the pandemic shutdown.

 “We were having to search kind of hard to find out where this information was,” Aparicio said.
 “And Sammi being in these countries gave us that direct access to those two specific markets.
 We thought, ‘I wish there was a place where all of this information could come together.’
 We wanted to provide that space.”